davanstrien/hugit-cli/README.md

 ]]] -->

 ```
-Usage: hugit load_image_dataset [OPTIONS] DIRECTORY
+Usage: hugit push_image_dataset [OPTIONS] DIRECTORY

-  Load an image dataset
+  Load an ImageFolder style dataset.

 Options:
-  --train-directory TEXT        Name of train directory
-  --valid-directory TEXT        name of valid directory
-  --test-directory TEXT         name of test directory
-  --repo-id TEXT                Repo id for the hub  [required]
+  --repo-id TEXT                  Repo id for the Hugging Face Hub  [required]
-  --private / --no-private      Whether to keep dataset private  [default: True]
+  --private / --no-private        Whether to keep dataset private on the Hub
+                                  [default: private]
   --do-resize / --no-do-resize    Whether to resize images before upload
-                                [default: True]
+                                  [default: do-resize]
   --size INTEGER                  Size to resize image.
 This will be used on the
-                                shortest side of the image i.e. the aspect rato
+                                  shortest side of the image i.e. the aspect
-                                will be maintained  [default: 224]
+                                  rato will be maintained  [default: 224]
+  --preserve-file-path / --no-preserve-file-path
+                                  preserve_orginal_file_path  [default:
+                                  preserve-file-path]
   --help                          Show this message and exit.

 ```

 <!-- [[[end]]] -->

+Under the hood `hugit` uses [`typed-settings`](https://typed-settings.readthedocs.io/en/latest/index.html), which means that configuration can either be done through the command line or through a `TOML` file.
+See [usage] for more detailed discussion of how to use `hugit`.

 ## Contributing